Michael A. Taylor Preview, Player Props: Twins vs. Brewers

-Michael A. Taylor, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Milwaukee Brewers, with Wade Miley on the mound, August 22 at 8:10 PM ET.
+Michael A. Taylor, with a slugging percentage of .324 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Milwaukee Brewers, with Corbin Burnes on the hill, August 23 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Pirates.

 Michael A. Taylor Game Info & Props vs. the Brewers